10+ Top Graphic Design Trends of 2020

 While there are pros and cons to “barely there” navigation, the graphic design definitely benefits from a clean canvas and more creative options for tucking away those “pesky” navigation elements.

 Both examples above do this in different ways.
 Blab uses a create square menu button at the bottom left of the screen.
 Le Mordue doesn’t even show navigation on the home screen, it pops in as users scroll.

 With everyone trying to connect in a true way less polished, authentic images are dominating design projects.
 Even commercial photography is shifting to look more like snapshots for these projects.

 And while the look is a little less polished, it works.

 This trend works because it feels more real.
 It also crosses over to other places where design elements are used for a brand, such as social media.

 You can capture this trend using stock imagery – although it can get tricky fast – but the better alternative is to have a conversation with your photographer/videographer about what you want to do visually.
 More authentic imagery is not amateurish; it’s just a different style.

 Higher screen resolutions are making it more important than ever to have high-quality images and—even if the trending style is a little laxer—the quality of the photography should not be.

 What new design ideas are you most looking forward to using in graphic design projects this year?

-The thing I love about all of these concepts is that they are pretty usable.
-There’s nothing better than a merging of beautiful design and highly usable experience.
+The thing I love about these concepts is that they are usable.
+There’s nothing better than merging beautiful design with a highly usable experience.